Oomfievroomfie/nene2x/readme.md

                             Aside from the size, this is a normal GAN in that it tells the upscaler whether its output looks real or not.
 ```

+`--adv-filter-loss` can be tuned with `--adv-loss-weight X`; the default weight is 0.3.
+The default weight of 0.3 is very aggressive and leads noisy oversharpening and strong edge-chckerboards on clean illustrations for most model sizes, especially very small ones, and even some photos with particularly clean feature boundaries (e.g. dark building vs bright sky).
+This tuning is best for photo-based texture images (e.g. as used in games) but for other data distributions you want a smaller weight.

 ## LLM Usage & Copyright